How Much do Roof Trusses Cost?

 It is not uncommon for homebuilders to charge between $5.50 and $8 per square foot in today’s market.
 This includes the cost of labor, installation, as well as materials like lumber needed during roof trusses construction.
 As this job differs from building to building, you should consider getting some free quotes through an online search.

-Timberlake Trussworks, LLC has created a cost guide that is very informative and easy to understand.
+Timberlake Trussworks, LLC has created an expense breakdown guide that is very informative and easy to understand.
 According to their estimates, on average, the price tag for one truss can be somewhere between $85 and $107 depending on what you want to be done.
-Only for the materials needed for a simple house, without machinery for roof truss installation and labor, you may have to pay around $2,100.
+Only for the materials needed for a simple house, without machinery for roof truss installation and woodworking labor, you may have to set a budget of around $2,100.

 In the table below, you’ll find some estimates for different types of trusses.